 Under Pennsylvania law, you may have a right to sue the owner of the nightclub or bar where your injury occurred even if you were injured due to one of its employees.
 That’s because employers are held liable for the actions of their employees as long as these actions are within the course and scope of employment.

 One of the most common causes of nightclub and bar injuries are fights.
 Just because you were injured by another patron does not necessarily mean that the establishment and/or its staff members were not negligent.
-Our Pittsburgh nightclub and bar accident lawyer explains that the establishment may be held liable if it failed to ensure adequate security measure or continued to serve alcohol to the intoxicated person, who eventually started the fight (Pennsylvania’s dram shop liability).
+Our Pittsburgh nightclub and bar accident lawyer explains that the establishment may be held liable if it failed to ensure adequate security measures or continued to serve alcohol to the intoxicated person, who eventually started the fight (Pennsylvania’s dram shop liability).